AleRigon22/InvestmentDashboard/README.md

 ## 🌐 Deployment Notes

-- Works natively on Replit
+- Works natively on Replit (for local dev)
-- Also exportable to any Node-compatible environment
+- Frontend deploys to Vercel, backend/API to Render, DB to Neon
+- Build process is cross-platform (Windows & Linux via `postbuild.js`)
-- Make sure `.env` contains proper database path and secrets
+- Always keep `.env` out of git and frontend!

 ---